Staff Benda Bilili: Career

 Entitled Très Très Fort, the band's debut album was released on Crammed Discs in March 2009.
 It was produced over the course of three years by Crammed's Vincent Kenis (known for introducing and producing bands such as Konono Nº1, Kasai Allstars, and for the Congotronics series).
 Kenis recorded the band mostly in the Kinshasa zoo.
 The album also contains four of Barret & de la Tullaye's videos.

-Staff Benda Bilili's Très Très Fort album was also be released on vinyl by Crammed Discs in 2010, only as part of the limited-edition Congotronics Vinyl Box Set which includes most albums on the Congotronics series.
+Staff Benda Bilili's Très Très Fort album was also released on vinyl by Crammed Discs in 2010, only as part of the limited-edition Congotronics Vinyl Box Set which includes most albums on the Congotronics series.

 Media reactions to Très Très Fort were excellent, especially in the UK, the US, and France.

 Staff Benda Bilili have performed extensively around Europe, Japan and Australia, and were to tour the US for the first time in October 2012.

 Entitled Bouger Le Monde ('Make The World Move'), Staff Benda Bilili's second album was recorded in Kinshasa and mixed in Brussels, again by producer Vincent Kenis.
 The album comprises 11 new songs and features lead vocals by seven different band members.
 It was to be released worldwide by Crammed Discs in September 2012.

-In February 2013 The Guardian reported that singer and songwriter Coco Ngambali had quit, along with fellow vocalist Théo Nzonza, and a tour of top European venues scheduled for March and April had been cancelled amid accusations of mismanagement.
+In February 2013, The Guardian reported that singer and songwriter Coco Ngambali had quit, along with fellow vocalist Théo Nzonza.
+Further, a tour of top European venues scheduled for March and April had been cancelled amid accusations of mismanagement.
 The band played some dates in Europe in the autumn of 2013 and summer of 2014.
 Ngambali and Nzonza now play in Mbongwana Star.